-10.3.
-Project/Activity specific legislation, policies and industry standards
+10.2.
+Moon to Mars Initiative: Supply Chain Capability Improvement Grants specific legislation, policies and industry standards

-You must comply with all relevant laws, regulations and Australian Government sanctions in undertaking your project.
+You must comply with all relevant laws and regulations in undertaking your project.
 You must also comply with the specific legislation/policies/industry standards that follow.
 It is a condition of the grant funding that you meet these requirements.
 We will include these requirements in your grant agreement.

-In particular, you will be required to comply with State/Territory legislation in relation to working with children.
+In particular, you will be required to comply with: